 When the District incurs expenditures that can be made from either restricted or unrestricted balances, the expenditures should be charged to restricted balances.
-When the District incurs expenditures that can be made from either committed, assigned or unassigned balances, the expenditures should be charged to committed balances, then assigned balances, with any remainders to be charged to unassigned balances.
+When the District incurs expenditures that can be made from either committed, assigned or unassigned balances, the expenditures should be charged to committed balances, with any remainders to be charged to unassigned balances.